algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 | 500,000    | 483,200.0         | 3.36          |
 | 1,000,000  | 961,600.0         | 3.84          |

-This time, there is a 20% error when counting to 10,000!
+This time, there is a 20% error when counting to 10,000.
 That's unacceptably high!

 To solve this problem, we need to find some way to for the value of each increment on the actual counter to be more meaningful for lower counts.
 This is precisely the job for a logarithm, which is what we will be looking at in the next section.
 For now, it's important to look at another anomaly: why are the percent error for the 500,000 and 1,000,000 cases so close?

-I gotta be honest, I don't know the correct answer here, but I would guess that it has somehting to do with the fact that both 500,000 and 1,000,000 are multiples of 4000 so our counting scheme can resolve both of them with roughly equal precision.
+I gotta be honest, I don't know the correct answer here, but I would guess that it has something to do with the fact that both 500,000 and 1,000,000 are multiples of 4000 so our counting scheme can resolve both of them with roughly equal precision.
 On top of that, both values are significantly higher than 4,000 so the counting resolution does not have as significant of an impact on the measured count.
 Simply put, 4000 is a big step size when couting to 10,000, but a smaller one when counting to 500,000 or 1,000,000.

-As an important note, each approximate count shown in the tables abobe was the expectation value for a Gaussian probability distribution of different counting experiments all providing a guess at what the count could be.
+As an important note, each approximate count shown in the tables above was the expectation value for a Gaussian probability distribution of different counting experiments all providing a guess at what the count could be.
 Because we are no longer counting with integer increments, we now need to quantify our error with the tools of probability, namely standard deviations.

 In the next section, we will tackle both issues brought up here:
 1. In order to better approximate different scales of counting, it makes sense to use a logarithmic scale.
-2. Because we are counting by using the expectation value of a Gaussian probability distribution of s set of counting experiments, it makes sense to quantify error with the tools we learned from probability and statistics.
+2. Because we are counting by using the expectation value of a Gaussian probability distribution from a set of counting experiments, it makes sense to quantify error with the tools we learned from probability and statistics.

 So I guess we should hop to it!